mcagriaksoy/Serial-Communication-GUI-Program/README.md

 It allows users to save and load the data to and from files.

 ## Usage
-The COM port tool is compatible with Windows/Unix/Linux operating systems.
+The COM port tool is compatible with Windows/Unix/Linux.
 To use the tool, follow these steps:

 python main.py